Adult Diseases: An Overview

 Human Papillomavirus (HPV) is a widespread virus that infects most people in their lifetime.
 Exposure can happen with any kind of genital contact with someone who has HPV.
 For most, HPV has no signs or symptoms and clears on its own.
 For those who don't clear certain types, HPV could cause cervical cancer in females and anal cancer in males and females.
 Other types could cause genital warts in both males and females.

-Influenza (Flu) is an illness of the nose, throat, and lungs caused by viruses that can spread when infected people cough or sneeze.
+Influenza (Flu) is an illness of the nose, throat, and lungs caused by influenza viruses that can spread when infected people cough or sneeze.
 Common symptoms include fever, cough, sore throat, headache, muscle aches, and tiredness.
 Influenza can lead to pneumonia and loss of body fluids.

 Measles spreads easily when an infected person coughs or sneezes.
 It can cause fever, coughing, running nose, and watery eyes.
 Complications include ear, lung, and brain infections.
 While rare, permanent brain damage or death can occur.